Nazım Terzioğlu: Career

-In 1965–1967, Terzioglu, in addition to his responsibilities in Istanbul University, worked first by proxy then acting as the principal founder-rector of Karadeniz (Black Sea) Technical University (KTU).
+In 1965–1967, Terzioğlu, in addition to his responsibilities in Istanbul University, worked first by proxy then acting as the principal founder-rector of Karadeniz Technical University (KTU).
 It is his honour to establish the first Faculty of Fundamental Sciences of Turkey in KTU.
-In 1967, Terzioglu returned to his mission in the Faculty of Science of Istanbul University.
+In 1967, Terzioğlu returned to his mission in the Faculty of Science of Istanbul University.
 In 1969 and 1971, he was elected as the rector of Istanbul University.
 He had maintained this position for two periods (28 October 1969 – 28 October 1971 and 28 October 1971 – 31 May 1974).
 In his first years as a rector, he restored the building of a historical soup kitchen which was assigned by Wakfs to the university as a part of the Sehzade Mosque.
 On 6 August 1971, by setting up a new printing system in it, he put the same building into service with the name of Research Institute for Mathematics of Faculty of Science.
-Terzioglu also established a mathematics library within this institute with a capacity of 2000 books which he provided through donations and purchase from foreign countries.
-After his death, the institute was named on the proposal of the Faculty of Science as Nazim Terzioglu Mathematics Research Institute.
+Terzioğlu also established a mathematics library within this institute with a capacity of 2000 books which he provided through donations and purchase from foreign countries.
+After his death, the institute was named on the proposal of the Faculty of Science as Nazim Terzioğlu Mathematics Research Institute.

-As an outcome of the negotiations with Silivri Municipality, Terzioglu provided Istanbul University with 35 acres of land to be donated in Silivri.
+As an outcome of the negotiations with Silivri Municipality, Terzioğlu provided Istanbul University with 35 acres of land to be donated in Silivri.
 In a part of this land, 18 study rooms, 3 large conference halls, a library and a guest house to accommodate scientists coming from abroad were constructed in accord with his order.
-Terzioglu considered graduate education very seriously.
+Terzioğlu considered graduate education very seriously.
 He believed that talented young people ought to be trained in a particular way.
 To provide such an environment, he invited foreign scientists and organized congresses, seminars, colloquia, summer and progress courses in Silivri facilities which was opened into use on September 3, 1973.
 Thanks to these activities, he made significant contributions to the education of young generations.
-The scientific meetings organized by Terzioglu in Silivri facilities are:
+The scientific meetings organized by Terzioğlu in Silivri facilities are: